Clyfford/alx-pre_course/0x01-git/README.md

 My descriptive file for my ALX projects
-I've had so much fun while working on these projects with ALX
+I've had so much fun while working on these projects with ALX yayyy